 - Limitations include the fact that no testing was done on asymptomatic persons at the base, and the burden of asymptomatic disease among young, mostly male persons in their late teens to early 20s is not known.
 The available resources for, adherence to, and enforcement of NPIs on a military base may not be generalizable to other congregate settings.

 (MMWR, Early Release 29 May)

 - By looking at syndromic surveillance, phylogenetic analysis, virus surveillance, and retrospective case investigation, the researchers provide insight into the timing and nature of early transmission of SARS-CoV-2 in the US unrelated to travel.

 - They identified a single strain of virus that circulated between January 18 and February 9 imported from China, followed by several strains from Europe.
 Three patients in California were retrospectively diagnosed with COVID-19 (two from post-mortem retrospective case investigation, one from virus surveillance), confirming that the virus was already circulating by early February.

 - Additional investigation may yet identify even earlier cases.
 The authors’ retrospective technique cannot provide the same level of detail and information that would have been available if widespread testing was initiated as soon as the virus was identified.

-Suggested citation: Cash-Goldwasser S, Kardooni S, Cobb L, Bochner A, Bradford E and Shahpar C. Weekly COVID-19 Science Review May 30 – June 5 2020.
+Suggested citation: Cash-Goldwasser S, Kardooni S, Cobb L, Bochner A, Bradford E and Shahpar C. In-Depth COVID-19 Science Review May 30 – June 5 2020.
 Resolve to Save Lives.
 2020 June 9.
-Available from https://preventepidemics.org/coronavirus/weekly-science-review/
+Available from https://preventepidemics.org/covid19/science/review/